pauleveritt/themester/CONTRIBUTING.rst

 Your pull request needs to meet the following guidelines for acceptance:

-- The Nox test suite must pass without errors and warnings.
 - Include unit tests.
 This project maintains 100% code coverage.
 - If your changes add functionality, update the documentation accordingly.